 Ricky, a proud anti-racist, is not afraid to declare what political parties pretending to be Black allies will not: Black Lives Matter, and the time has come for policy to reflect this.

 America's criminal justice system remains broken.
 Mass incarceration remains a threat to prosperity, and the gun violence epidemic remains unsolved.
 This must stop.

 Ricky believes that housing is a human right, and there should be no human being living within our borders without a roof over their heads.
-All people deserve a home.
+Everyone deserves a home.

 Ricky believes in an America that fights to ensure justice for all, not just a privileged few; an America that is not afraid to declare to the world that yes, Black Lives Matter, and establish an economic, judicial, and social environment that properly reflects this reality, in both rhetoric and public policy practice.
 Talk is cheap; people have been talking for decades.